 Manufacturing of the KERA baby bed

-The manufacturing of our KERA baby bed in solid ash or beech wood from sustainable forests, in compliance with all European guarantees, is a process that combines craftsmanship and environmental responsibility.
+The manufacturing of our KERA baby cot, made from solid ash or beech wood sourced from sustainable forests and compliant with all European guarantees, is a process that combines craftsmanship and environmental responsibility.
 Here are the key steps in this process:

 Manufacturing stages

-1. Selection of sustainable wood : The first step is to choose wood from sustainably managed forests.
-This involves selecting wood certified by recognized organizations guaranteeing responsible logging and reforestation to maintain the health of the forest.
+1. Selecting sustainable wood : The first step is to choose wood from sustainably managed forests.
+This involves selecting wood certified by recognized organizations that guarantee responsible forestry practices and reforestation to maintain forest health.

-2. Wood Cutting and Preparation : Selected wood is cut and prepared according to design specifications.
-This includes cutting boards and creating individual pieces such as the rungs, sides and base.
+2. Wood cutting and preparation : The selected wood is cut and prepared according to the design specifications.
+This includes cutting boards and creating individual pieces such as bars, sides, and the base.

-3. Assembly : The parts are assembled in accordance with the design of the KERA evolving baby bed.
-High-quality assembly techniques are used to ensure the strength and safety of our baby bed.
+3. Assembly : The parts are assembled according to the design of the KERA convertible crib.
+High-quality assembly techniques are used to ensure the sturdiness and safety of our crib.

-5. Safety tests : Before the baby bed leaves the factory, it undergoes rigorous safety tests in accordance with European guarantees.
-This includes stability and resistance tests and verification of the absence of dangerous components.
+5. Safety testing : Before the baby cot leaves the factory, it undergoes rigorous safety testing in accordance with European standards.
+This includes stability and strength tests, and verification of the absence of hazardous components.

-6. Packaging and labeling : The KERA convertible baby bed is carefully packaged and labeled.
-This includes providing clear instructions for assembly.
+6. Packaging and labeling : The KERA convertible crib is carefully packaged and labeled.
+This includes the provision of clear assembly instructions.

-7. After-Sales Service : Customer service and after-sales assistance are available to answer customer questions and concerns and ensure that the KERA baby bed is used safely and effectively.
+7. After-Sales Service : Customer service and after-sales support are available to answer customer questions and concerns and ensure that the KERA baby bed is used safely and effectively.

-8. Recycling and Reuse : Reusing KERA baby cots is at the center of our DNA, contributing to sustainability and the circular economy.
+8. Recycling and reuse : Reusing KERA baby beds is at the heart of our DNA, contributing to sustainability and the circular economy.

 ,